mukhtar-github/beginners-guide-to-react/README.md

 This Box component can deal with the implementation details of what it takes to make a small box.
 This means that we could change the classNames that we use.
 We could use a third-party CSS library, and we could change that CSS library.
 Any component that's using the box just needs to follow the API that the box creates for it.
 We can separate our components from the classNames used to style them.
 That said, we can still apply our own classNames if we want to, and we can apply our styles if we want to because those are going to be combined with whatever is happening in the box.
 Let's go ahead and update the classNames for both of these because I like the size prop better.

+We'll save that, and now we have a small, light-blue box, a medium pink box, and a large orange box with a reusable Box component that merges the className, the style prop, forwards along all of the props, like the children prop that we're passing for each one of these, and accepts a special size prop so that you can size the box appropriately.

 ```javascript
 function Box({style, size, className = '', ...rest}) {
   const sizeClassName = size ? `box--${size}` : ''